adidas/api-guidelines/rest-api-guidelines/execution/caching.md

 # Caching

-Every API implementation **SHOULD** return both the cache expiry information \([`Cache-Control` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)\) and specific resource version information \([`ETag` HTTP Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag)\).
+> From an architectural point of view, the API cache strategy can be defined at two main levels: backend service and API Gateway.
+These guidelines handle the cache strategy in the backend service as part of the API implementation.
+Please consider additional cache settings to be defined in the **API Gateway** can dramatically improve the performance and API consumer experience but they have to be defined in a specific way in the adidas product.

-The adidas API Gateway – [Kong](https://konghq.com/kong/) offers the cache feature to APIs to be applied to 1 or N endpoints or Consumer.
-So, cache fetures can be implemented at API Gateway level, upstream/backend service level or both.
+As a general guideline, every API implementation **SHOULD** return both the cache expiry information \([`Cache-Control` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)\) and specific resource version information \([`ETag` HTTP Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag)\).

 ## Cache-Control